top of page

 From a neuro-developmental perspective, the eternal adolescent and ADHD go hand in hand.
 Put simply, the need for dopamine and the noradrenaline neurotransmitters associated with reward and focus mean that people with ADHD can be drawn to the reward of instant gratification, thrills, shopping on Temu, and things that are cute and sparkly.

-And so, inhabiting our adult sense of self is not always straight-forward, but being aware of our adult/child ego states, and how these intersect with our neuro-developmental experience and socio-cultural context may be helpful when it comes to navigating relationships.
+And so, inhabiting our adult sense of self is not always straight-forward, but being aware of our adult/child ego states, and how these intersect with our neuro-developmental experience and socio-cultural context may be helpful when it comes to navigating life, relationships, and all the challenges we face on a daily basis.

 Comments